yangmillstheory/vim-snipe/README.md

 ### Why?

-**1. I want to minimize repetition when correcting typing mistakes on the same line.**
+**1. Automate fixing typos on the same line.**

-Since I'm not an amazing typist, I make mistakes often enough to make this worth automating (in fact, I made a few mistakes while writing this line).
+I make mistakes often enough to make this worth automating - in fact, I made a few mistakes while writing this line.

-**2. I don't like the `;` and `,` repetition when using linewise motions.**
+**2. No more `;` and `,` repetition when using linewise motions.**

 I almost always know where I want to go, but I'm forced to navigate incrementally to that place.